bluerobotics/bluerobotics.github.io/brov2-heavy/index.md

 6. Remove the 4” Electronics enclosure from the ROV by removing the M3x16 screws that mount the enclosure to the ROV cradle.
 <img src="/brov2-heavy/cad/heavy-step-2.PNG" class="img-responsive img-center" style="max-width:800px"  />

-7. remove vent cap and Enclosure cylinder
+8. Remove the Vent Plug from the Vent Penetrator Bolt on the electronics enclosure.

-7. Remove the Aluminum End Cap with 14 Holes by removing the six M3x12 screws using the M2.5 hex driver.
+9. Remove the Aluminum End Cap with 14 Holes by removing the six M3x12 screws using the M2.5 hex driver.
 Place the M3x12 screws, clips (small L-shaped parts), and face seal O-ring in a safe place.

 <img src="/brov2-heavy/cad/heavy-step-7.png" class="img-responsive img-center" style="max-width:600px"  />

-8. Remove the two blank penetrators as pictured from the 4” End Cap with the penetrator wrench that came with the BlueROV2 kit.
+10. Remove the two blank penetrators as pictured from the 4” End Cap with the penetrator wrench that came with the BlueROV2 kit.

 ## Install New Thrusters